 Trumpet Warm-Ups: The Basics

-Now to the good stuff: What to do: (If you need to see notes scroll down and click.)
+Now to the good stuff: What to do.

 Play an easy, comfortable low open (no valves) note – not too loud.
-Most players will play either a G or a low C. Play this note for four or five seconds and take a break.
+Most players will play either a G or a low C (scroll down for sound clip examples of these notes).
+Play this note for four or five seconds and take a break.
 Think about how that felt and sounded.
 You want it to feel easy, not at all stressful and you want it to sound good.
 A good sound is one that sounds like a Trumpet, doesn’t sound strained or fuzzy.
 There’s a place for quiet playing and a place for playing loud.
 This is neither.
 Play that note with a nice, full sound.

 Play that note again.
 This time play it five times in a row, tonguing each note clearly.
 Four slow quarter notes and a whole note if you like.
 Play them in a steady rhythm.
 Rest for a moment and think about how those notes sounded.
 Were they clear, full, round and rhythmic?
 Were they sloppy, scratchy and strained?
 Some of each? (btw I worked with an otherwise good young Trumpet player today who had lots of things going well for him.
 But … every note he tongued started with some kind of audible wreckage.
 Upon hearing the phrase “the tip of the tongue at the top of the teeth” he tried it and was miraculously cured.
 (That doesn’t work for everyone, but it sure did for him.)

 It’s not all about the chops.
 You need to prepare your entire torso, your neck, your fingers and your brain as well.
 Your warmup is a great time to do all of the things right, so start with your posture Whether you’re standing or sitting you want your back upright, not slouched and your chin up so that the air you’ll need can flow freely through your neck.
 Hold the instrument up so that the bell is somewhere close to parallel with the floor.
-Most players allow the bell to droop a little sometimes, but you really was the bell pointed out into the room – not at the floor.
+Most players allow the bell to droop a little sometimes, but you really want the bell pointed out into the room – not at the floor (or at the ceiling if you’re inclined in that direction).
 Making this a part of your warmup sets you up to continue doing it.
 Make sure that your grip on the Trumpet is comfortable and effective.
 There’s more on that over here…

 These warmups are based on what I do every day.
 Like most professional players I have adopted and adapted the work of great players and teachers.
 In particular I use the warmup exercises of Knud Hovaldt, the “Flow Studies” by Vince Chicowicz and exercises by Max Sclossberg.
 These exercises are just a few of those available in print as Trumpet Technique Lip Flexibility by Knud Hovaldt; Vincent Chicowicz Fundamental Studies for the Developing Trumpet Player by Michael Chicowicz, Mark Dulin, Thomas Rolfs and Larry Knopp; and Daily Drills and Technical Studies for Trumpet by Max Schlossberg.
 If you’re serious about playing the Trumpet well into high school and/or university just go buy these books.